progval/Limnoria/plugins/Web/README.rst

 supybot.plugins.Web.urlWhitelist
-  This config variable defaults to " ", is not network-specific, and is not channel-specific.
+  This config variable defaults to " ", is network-specific, and is channel-specific.

   If set, bot will only fetch data from urls in the whitelist, i.e. starting with http://domain/optionalpath/.
 This will apply to all commands that retrieve data from user-supplied URLs, including fetch, headers, title, doctype.